A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

 \subsection{Non-topologically free actions of weakly branch groups and applications.}

 We also prove a structure theorem that applies to non-topologically free minimal actions of weakly branch groups (Theorem \ref{t-wb-structure-lsc}).
 A consequence of this theorem is that every faithful and minimal action of a weakly branch group $G$ that is not topologically free admits as a factor a non-trivial closed $G$-invariant subspace of the space $\F(\partial T)$ of closed subsets of $\partial T$.
 In particular, it factors onto a non-trivial $G$-space on which the $G$-action is profinite (Corollary \ref{c-wb-actions}).
 The existence of a non-trivial profinite factor is a restrictive condition that has consequences on the dynamics of the action of $G$ on $X$.
-To put into context, recall that Frish, Tamuz and Vahidi Ferdowsi proved that every countable group with trivial FC-center admits a minimal and proximal faithful action \cite{FTV}, that can be chosen to be topologically free \cite{GTWZ}.
+To put into context, recall that Frish, Tamuz and Vahidi Ferdowsi proved that every countable group with trivial FC-center (i.e.\ such that every non-trivial element has an infinite conjugacy class) admits a minimal and proximal faithful action \cite{FTV}, that can be chosen to be topologically free \cite{GTWZ}.
 Corollary \ref{c-wb-actions} implies for instance that for weakly branch groups, \textit{every} faithful minimal and proximal action is topologically free.
 Similarly we also deduce that every faithful minimal and weakly mixing action is topologically free.
 See Corollary \ref{cor-wb-prox-wm}.